epsilonlabs/emf-rdf/README.md

 * Does *not* support modifying or saving RDF documents.
 * Does *not* integrate the OWL or RDFS support in Jena.

+The driver requires Epsilon 2.1 or newer: it will not work on Epsilon 1.x due to breaking API changes from 1.x to 2.x.

 ## Installation

 ### Eclipse IDE